 Scientific studies indicate that plants growing under specific microclimatic conditions produce distinct phytochemicals, often at higher concentrations.
 Environmental factors such as altitude, temperature, humidity, soil composition, and sunlight exposure significantly influence the secondary metabolite profiles of medicinal plants.
 For example, in Santalum album, climatic conditions directly affect tree growth, heartwood formation, and essential oil accumulation.
 Likewise, in Aloe vera, drought stress enhances the biosynthesis of secondary metabolites like aloins and emodin, which contribute to its laxative and wound-healing properties (Liu et al., 2013 & Kumar et al., 2017).
 Exposure to ultraviolet (UV) radiation at high altitudes has been shown to increase flavonoid content, as demonstrated in anthocyanin-rich berries that thrive at elevated regions.
 In Ocimum basilicum (sweet basil), higher light intensity enhances the yield and composition of essential oil components, such as linalool and methyl chavicol.
 Additionally, variations in light spectral quality have been reported to influence biomass production and essential oil yield in the same plant species (Chu et al., 2022).
 Low temperatures also promote the synthesis of adaptogenic compounds, such as ginsenosides in Panax ginseng, which help plants cope with environmental stress.

 Plectranthus vettiveroides (K.C.
 Jacob) N.P.
 Singh & B.D.
 Sharma, (Syn.
-Coleus vettiveroides), is an herbaceous medicinal plant belonging to the family Lamiaceae.
-Endemic to South India, it thrives in a unique habitat characterized by sandy soil with high moisture content and exposure to direct sunlight.
+Coleus vettiveroides), is an herbaceous medicinal plant belonging to the family Lamiaceae. endemic to South India, it thrives in a unique habitat characterized by sandy soil with high moisture content and exposure to direct sunlight.
 The plant’s roots produce a highly aromatic, orange-red essential oil known for its broad-spectrum antimicrobial properties.
 This essential oil is widely recognized and utilized as a natural hand sanitizer and is an active ingredient in over 75 Ayurvedic and herbal formulations marketed both locally and internationally (Nisheeda et al., 2016).

 Despite its medicinal value, P. vettiveroides is now considered extinct in the wild, primarily due to habitat destruction.
 However, a few farmers in Kollidam, located in the Cuddalore district of Tamil Nadu, continue to cultivate the plant to meet religious and traditional demands (Safeer et al., 2013, Murugan et al., 2015 & Nisheeda et al., 2016).
 The increasing demand for its root-derived essential oil has led to issues of adulteration and substitution in the herbal drug industry, owing to a scarcity of authentic raw material.